Scottie Pippen Reveals Why Celtics Can Eliminate LeBron James, Cavs

-LeBron James and the Cleveland Cavaliers advanced the Eastern Conference finals Monday by sweeping the Toronto Raptors in the second round of the NBA playoffs, and it’s highly likely they will meet the Boston Celtics for a chance to go to the NBA Finals.
+LeBron James and the Cleveland Cavaliers advanced to the Eastern Conference finals Monday by sweeping the Toronto Raptors in the second round of the NBA playoffs, and it’s highly likely they will meet the Boston Celtics for a chance to go to the NBA Finals.

 The Celtics currently hold a 3-1 series lead over the Philadelphia 76ers, and while the C’s likely would be underdogs should they face the Cavs, one NBA legend thinks they have what it takes to end James’ run atop the Eastern Conference.